kathrynhamilton/207finalproject/baseline.md

 The data we will be using for this project come from two sources.

-The first is an online repository of `.json` files compiled by Julian McAuley, Assistant Professor of Computer Science and ENgineering at University of California, San Diego.
+The first is an online repository of `.json` files compiled by Julian McAuley, Assistant Professor of Computer Science and Engineering at University of California, San Diego.
 These files, which can be found at `http://jmcauley.ucsd.edu/data/amazon/` will provides us with customer review information and product metadata

 An example of a customer review entry is as follows: